 110U.
 Priority of treatment decision in advance health directive

-The priority to be given to a treatment decision in an advance health directive is determined in accordance with section 110ZJ.
+The priority to be given to a treatment decision in an advance health directive is determined —

+(a) in the case of a treatment decision in respect of treatment other than the performance of an abortion on the maker of the directive — in accordance with section 110ZJ; or

+(b) in the case of a treatment decision in respect of the performance of an abortion on the maker of the directive — in accordance with section 110ZLA.

-[Section 110U inserted: No. 25 of 2008 s.
-11.]
+[Section 110U inserted: No. 20 of 2023 s.
+42.]

 Division 3 — Jurisdiction of State Administrative Tribunal